Jeremy enjoys gaming when not working as a manager at the same college he graduated from.

 As odd as a Final Fantasy/Disney mashup sounds, Kingdom Hearts has become one of the most beloved gaming series of all time.
 With the classic fantasies of Disney with the epic story and drama of Final Fantasy (and some darn solid gameplay), each Kingdom Hearts entry repeatedly impresses gamers.

 The main character of most games, Sora comes across as naive at times, but his determination and kindness allow him to link the hearts of many worlds.
-When best friend Kairi first went missing, Sora joined with Donald Duck and Goofy to rescue her, and has since battled countless and Nobodies across the universe.
+When his best friend Kairi first went missing, Sora joined with Donald Duck and Goofy to rescue her, and has since battled countless and Nobodies across the universe.

-Despite his youth, Sora displays impressive prowess with his Keyblade, and within himself he currently harbors Roxas (his Nobody) as well as Ventus's heart.
+Despite his youth, Sora displays impressive prowess with his Keyblade, and within himself, he currently harbors Roxas (his Nobody) as well as Ventus's heart.

 - Keyblade techniques

 Sora learns a variety of Keyblade attacks, and he utilizes a two-handed style that's more defensive style than most.
 He can block any attack by guarding at the right time, and his blade has felled many a foe (see his victories below).

 Sora learns and upgrades several spells throughout his journey.
 Most notably, he can heal himself with Curaga, attack with Firaga, Blizzaga, and Thundaga, and create wind shields.
 Sora can also brandish powerful Limit attacks, but most demand an ally's presence, limiting their use in solo fights.